Visit These 12 Incredible Charming Small Towns in Virginia, One for Each Month of the Year

 8. August: Alexandria

 Alexandria isn't technically a small town; it's very much a city.
 However, a stroll through Old Town might convince you otherwise.
 It's here you'll find utterly charming storefronts, historic buildings, and a gorgeous view of the river.
 It's one of the most picturesque regions to explore in Virginia.
+It's also been listed as one of the most walkable downtowns in VA.

 9. September: Smithfield

 Tucked away in Isle of Wight County awaits one of the friendliest waterfront communities in the state: Smithfield.
 The history of this town runs deep: it was settled along with the Virginia Colony in 1634!
 As outlined in the town's motto, this destination is abundant in "ham, history, and hospitality."
 Care to try some famous Smithfield ham?
-Stop by any local restaurant and you're bound to find it!
+Stop by any local restaurant, and you're bound to find it!

 10. October: Monterey